Church of Norway: Current issues

 Norwegians are registered at baptism as members of the Church of Norway, and many remain members, using services such as baptism, confirmation, marriage and burial, rites which still have cultural standing in Norway.

 68.7% of Norwegians were members of the state Church of Norway as of the end of 2019, a 1.2% drop compared to the year before and down about 11% from ten years earlier.
 However, only 20% of Norwegians say that religion occupies an important place in their life (according to a recent Gallup poll), making Norway one of the most secular countries of the world (only in Estonia, Sweden and Denmark were the percentages of people who considered religion to be important lower), and only about 3% of the population attends church services or other religious meetings more than once a month.
 Baptism of infants fell from 96.8% in 1960 to 51.4% in 2019, while the proportion of confirmands fell from 93% in 1960 to 54.4% in 2019.
 The proportion of weddings to be celebrated in the Church of Norway fell from 85.2% in 1960 to 31.3% in 2019.
 In 2019 85.5% of all funerals took place in the Church of Norway.
-A survey conducted by Gallup International in 65 countries in 2005 found that Norway was the least religious among the Western countries surveyed, with only 36% of the population considering themselves religious, 9% considering themselves atheist and 46% considering themselves "neither religious nor atheist".
+A survey conducted by Gallup International in 65 countries in 2005 found that Norway was the least religious among the Western countries surveyed, with only 36% of the population considering themselves religious, 9% considering themselves atheist, and 46% considering themselves "neither religious nor atheist".

-In spite of the relatively low level of religious practice in Norwegian society, the local clergy often play important social roles outside their spiritual and liturgical responsibilities.

-By law all children who have at least one parent who is a member, automatically become members.
-This has been controversial, as many become members without knowing, and as this favours the Church of Norway over other churches.
+By law, all children with at least one parent-member become members of the church.
+This has been controversial, because many become members without knowing, and this favours the Church of Norway over other churches.
 This law remained unchanged even after the separation of church and state in 2012.

 In 2000, the Church of Norway appointed the first openly partnered gay priest.
 In 2007, a majority in the general synod voted in favour of accepting people living in same-sex relations into the priesthood.
 In 2008, the Norwegian Parliament voted to establish same-sex civil marriages, and the bishops allowed prayers for same-sex couples.
-In 2014 a proposed liturgy for same-sex marriages was rejected by the general synod.
-This question created much unrest in the Church of Norway and seems to serve as a trigger for conversions to independent congregations and other churches.
+Traditionalist clergy and laity from the Church of Norway established the Evangelical Lutheran Diocese of Norway, a nonterritorial ecclesiastical province that only ordains men to holy orders and does not perform same-sex marriages in 2013.
+The Evangelical Lutheran Diocese of Norway is a member of the International Lutheran Council, which represents Confessional Lutheran bodies around the globe.
+In 2014, a proposed liturgy for same-sex marriages was rejected by the general synod.
+This question created much unrest in the Church of Norway.
 In 2015, the Church of Norway voted to allow same-sex marriages.
 The decision was ratified on 11 April 2016.
 The first same-sex marriage ceremony in the church occurred on 1 February 2017 just after midnight.